tomitrescak/Meteor-Boilerplate-Webpack-Mantra-Typescript/README.md

 # Important

-This repository is no longer maintained.
+**This repository is no longer maintained.**

-Please use the rpository at https://github.com/mantrajs/kickstart-mantrajs-webpack-typescript
+Please use the repository at https://github.com/mantrajs/kickstart-mantrajs-webpack-typescript